ivaan1992/Portfolio/README.md

 # Portfolio

 This is my first professional project I'm doing for Microverse.

 This project consists in cloning a Figma template.

-This was the one I choosed:
+This was the template I choosed:
 <a href="https://www.figma.com/file/l7SqJ3ZfkAKih9sFxvWSR4/Microverse-Student-Project-1?node-id=23%3A10">Figma Template</a>

 To cloning Mobile Version from this template I followed these steps: